 Additional Investments Available in the Portfolio Plus Package

 Blockchain (Stocks) is a decentralized digital ledger that aims to provide increased security and transparency (among other things) to digital transactions.
 Some technology enthusiasts are currently likening the opportunity in blockchain to the early days of the Internet.
-If decentralized ledger and blockchain technology becomes more commonplace, advocates would suggest that companies that are in on the ground floor have a substantial upside.
+If decentralized ledger and blockchain technology become more commonplace, advocates would suggest that companies that are in on the ground floor have substantial upside.

 To obtain exposure to blockchain technology, clients can choose to invest in Reality Shares' Nasdaq NextGen Economy ETF: BLCN and Amplify's Transformational Data Sharing ETF: BLOK.

 Precious Metals (Stocks) are commodities whose prices generally increase with scarcity.
-In order to offer our clients exposure to increases in prices of precious metals, instead of buying the actual commodities, this WiseBanyan offers ETFs which hold the stocks of companies that produce or extract different metals and minerals.
+In order to offer our clients exposure to increases in prices of precious metals, instead of buying the actual commodities, this Axos Invest offers ETFs which hold the stocks of companies that produce or extract different metals and minerals.
 As investors lose faith in the ability of either governments or companies to generate cash flows and pay their debts, the scarcity of precious metals may be viewed as a way to store value against market downturns.

 To obtain exposure to precious metals companies, clients can choose to invest in: SPDR S&P Metals & Mining ETF: XME and iShares MSCI Global Metals & Mining Producers ETF: PICK